adriannoes/adriannoes/README.md

 Currently working at [Pipefy](https://www.pipefy.com) as a Staff Product Manager, building AI-powered products to automate real-world workflows.

-On the side, I’m exploring AI agents for the healthcare space in Brazil.
+On the side, I’m exploring AI agents for productivity, and digging into Typescript, flowgramming and vibe coding.

-Right now, I’m digging into Typescript, flowgramming and vibe coding.
 Feel free to drop me a message, my DMs are always open.